ebrarkeles/carpex_stok_takibi/README.md

-# carpex_stok_takibi
+# carpex_cihaz_sevk

-This a Carpex Cihaz Sevk flutter application
+This is a Carpex Cihaz Sevk flutter application